mwibrow/vlnm/docs/source/normalizers/quickstart.rst

 the normalized data for the :col:`f1` and :col:`f2` columns, respectively.

-To change the separator used in the files the :arg:`sep` argument can be used:

 Finally, one (or both) of the file arguments can be a `file object <https://docs.python.org/3/glossary.html#term-file-object>`_